Gamil-array-Thuuraay Light

 Mona Fernando

-In 2026, Kamilaroi artist Mona Fernando, in collaboration with young people from the local region, will create a new work of scale – Gamil-array-Thuuraay Light.
+In 2026, Gamilaroi/Gomeroi artist Mona Fernando with collaborating artist Debbie Wood, and over 200 young people from the local region, will create a new work of scale – Gamil-array-Thuuraay Light.

-Through a series of workshops over the course of 10 weeks, young people aged 10 to 15 years will weave 100 lamp shades from lomandra, gathered on the banks of the Mehi River.
+Through a series of workshops over the course of 10 weeks led by BAMM Education Officer Cate Gaston and Debbie, with young people aged 10 to 15 years, will weave 40 lamp shades.
 Together, the individual lamp shades will form Gamil-array-Thuuraay Light: a resplendent, illuminated installation in the gallery.

-Gamil-array-Thuuraay Light supported by Arts North West and Regional Arts NSW.
+Gamil-array-Thuuraay Light supported by Arts North West, Regional Arts NSW and NSW Health.

 Artist: Mona Fernando